 Non-alcoholic mixed drinks and mocktails are also very refreshing and stimulating.
 Actually, just like the cocktails prepared with alcoholic ingredients, only without alcohol.
 Popular ingredients in the preparation of mocktails are juices, lemonades and syrups.
 These ingredients offer a wide range of possibilities, so that countless delicious drinks can be created.

-Mocktails are popular at classic cocktail parties, but also at children’s birthday parties or senior citizens’ parties.
+Drinks without alcohol are popular at classic cocktail parties, but also at children’s birthday parties or senior citizens’ parties.
 A good host also takes into account the guests who do not want to drink alcohol.
 It is precisely for these guests that mocktails are an excellent substitute.
 This way, you can satisfy the needs of every guest and have a celebration that is all the more enjoyable.
 Nevertheless, mocktails should not be enjoyed too often and in too large quantities.
 Non-alcoholic drinks usually contain a lot of sugar, so children should “have had enough” after one, or at most two drinks.

 Why are non-alcoholic cocktails called "mocktails"?